 Dedication, persistence and patience are all absolutely crucial to successful lead nurturing.
 You need to bide your time, make all the right moves and strike only when the timing is perfect.

-- The buying process is complete.
-If you happen to know that the company you’re chasing has specific buying procedures and a budget to spend, and that a purchase has been made, there’s no point you continuing to chase.
+If you happen to know that the company you’re chasing has specific buying procedures and a budget to spend and that a purchase has been made, there’s no point you continuing to chase.
 The decision has been made, so it’s not an effective use of your time to nurture a lead who no longer has any buying power.

 Successful lead nurturing is about using your time effectively.
 You need to prioritise, or you risk wasting time and money on a lead that never even comes close to purchasing.
 Alternatively, you can consider outsourcing both lead generation and nurturing, so that you don’t have to waste any of your precious time.
 You can simply leave it to the experts, and your sales team can pick up the lead just as they’re ready to buy.